 At a time when the NLRB's views appear to be in flux, and the final outcome is unknown, it is hard for employers to tell whether their current policies comply with the law and whether changes are needed.
-It is advisable for employers to review their internet and email usage policies and to consider whether any of them could be misinterpreted as interfering with employee rights under the labor laws.
+Because NLRB rulings apply equally to non-union employees, it is advisable for all employers to review their Internet and email usage policies and to consider whether any of them could be misinterpreted as interfering with employee rights under the labor laws.
 Employers may need to include new disclaimers or otherwise scale back those policies which appear most likely to be construed as interfering with employee rights.

-Employers should be particularly careful during a union organizing campaign to consider whether disciplinary enforcement of internet or email policies is likely to provoke NLRB complaints.
-Consultation with experienced labor counsel is strongly recommended before terminating an employee for violation of any internet or email policy.
-Venable attorneys are experienced in counseling employers on internet policy issues and responses to union organizing.
+Employers should be particularly careful during a union organizing campaign to consider whether disciplinary enforcement of Internet or email policies is likely to provoke NLRB complaints and should consult with labor counsel before terminating an employee for violation of any Internet or email policy.